AmblesideOnline for Groups Form 2B Booklist

 Term 3: ch 92-99 (Johnson-Wilson, 1865-1919)

 This Country of Ours is our first choice for this term's US history book, and is used in all terms.
 The 'OR' options are world history selections; they are not an adequate substitute for this book.
-This year uses the chapters that cover the time period between 1783-1919.
-Be aware that the edition for sale from Wilder Publications has no Table of Contents or chapter numbers.
+This year uses the chapters that cover the time period between 1783-1919, or, if you use Donna-Jean Breckenridge's annotated and updated version, that period of history is covered in Volume 3. ($amzn) Be aware that the edition for sale from Wilder Publications has no Table of Contents or chapter numbers.
 Public domain texts are available for anyone to copy, paste and publish, and many new companies are springing up publishing and selling these texts without editing for typos.

 For planning purposes, there is a table of contents with dates for This Country of Ours.
 (Back)